For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 - It doesn’t require the same level of self-control.

-- Many people find they spend more money when using this method.
+- Many people find they spend more money when using a percentage based budget.

 The percentage budget is best used when you have a clear understanding of the differences between your wants and needs.

 How the 50/30/20 Percentage Based Budget works: